Top of the page

 In diverticulosis and diverticulitis, pouches called diverticula form in the wall of the large intestine, or colon.

 Doctors aren't sure what causes these pouches in the colon.
 But they think that a low-fibre diet may play a role.
-Without fibre to add bulk to the stool, the colon has to work harder than normal to push the stool forward.
+A low-fibre diet can cause small, hard stools.
+This means it takes more pressure in the colon to move stools out of the body.
+This puts more pressure on the walls of the colon.
 The pressure from this may cause pouches to form in weak spots along the colon.